As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Based on the Japanese Yagi-Uda design, these antennas consist of several elements of the same length along an axis.

 Combining different antenna designs (e.g., Yagi with a folded dipole) in this way optimizes reception and is a common practice among manufacturers.

 Antennas that are exclusively of log periodic design aren’t as common as Yagi antennas in the consumer HDTV market.

 Many Yagi designs, however, such as the RCA ANT751R Compact Yagi HDTV antenna combine both Yagi and log periodic elements.

-Understanding how antennas work and the critical factors that go into choosing the right one is vital for making your purchase decision both economical and enjoyable.
+Understanding how antennas work and the critical factors that go into choosing the right one is necessary for avoiding mispurchases and getting the most out of OTA television.